 A gene regulatory network is made up of various subsystems [1,2].
-These subsystems work together to execute the regulatory functions.
-Given a group of $N_1$ genes in a subsystem, their gene expression levels (X) are not only controlled by internal interactions among X, but also affected by the regulatory factors from other subsystems outside X (external regulations denoted here by the U group).
-For example, we consider the worm-fly orthologous genes as the X group.
-The worm-fly orthologous TFs from the X group are the internal regulatory factors, and non-orthologous TFs such as worm- or fly- specific TFs are the external regulatory factors to the X group, namely Group U. Both the internal and external regulatory factors control gene expressions in dynamic ways (i.e., their regulatory signals at the current time will affect gene expressions at subsequent times).
+These subsystems work together to execute regulatory functions.
+Given a group of N_1 genes in a subsystem, defined as Group X, their gene expression levels are not only controlled by internal interactions among Group X, but also affected by the regulatory factors from other subsystems outside Group X. We define a Group U consisting of those external regulatory factors.
+For example, we consider the worm-fly orthologous genes as Group X. The worm-fly orthologous TFs from Group X are the internal regulatory factors, and non-orthologous TFs such as worm- or fly- specific TFs are the external regulatory factors to the X group, namely Group U. Both the internal and external regulatory factors control gene expressions in dynamic ways (i.e., their regulatory signals at the current time will affect gene expressions at subsequent times).
 Thus, the regulatory mechanisms for the gene expressions form a control system.
-In this study, we used a state-space model (defined by linear first-order difference equations, Figure 2A) to formulate temporal gene expression dynamics for the gene group X (comprising $N_1$ genes) with external regulation parameters from the gene group U (comprising $N_2$ genes) at time points 1, 2, ..., T as follows:
+In this study, we used a state-space model (defined by linear first-order difference equations, Figure 2A) to formulate temporal gene expression dynamics for Group X (comprising N_1 genes) with external regulation parameters from the gene group U (comprising N_2 genes) at time points I 2, ..., I as follows: